For an accessible version or to translate, visit:

 and activity levels

-However, some young people who are competing in sports may regularly participate in trainings or competitions lasting multiple hours.
+However, some young people who are competing in sports may regularly participate in training or competitions lasting multiple hours.

 If you compete for a sport that has high training levels (multiple hours a day), it is important to remember that your body will need a lot more fuel (food) to avoid having low energy.